 0 Leonardo da Vinci's works of art made him world-famous.
-But there was by far more to this great man of ideas than just the Mona Lisa 's pretty face. by 00 Leonardo is often thought of primarily as an artist, and with masterpieces such as The Last Supper and the Mona Lisa to his credit, his place in art history is assured.
-V 1 Yet his notebooks, having filled with his strange spidery writing, show that his main interests lay elsewhere - in engineering and technology.
-The notebooks are full of drawings and designs for all kinds of inventions - from calculating machines to tanks, from parachutes to helicopters. having 2 If his pioneering work on anatomy is also taken into consideration, it is not hard to see why Leonardo is considered to be one of the greatest geniuses of all time.
-V 3 Born in 1452 to a Florentine lawyer and a local village girl, Leonardo was given if only a rudimentary education.
-After ten years in the workshop of the artist Verrocchio, he set up as a freelance artist.
-1f 4 Some of the work he did still does survives, and reveals a stunning combination of technical skills with very careful observation.
-It also reveals an emerging fascination with technology, with technical drawings of equipment of all kinds. does 5 Leonardo was particularly fascinated by the technology of a warfare.
-At this time, Florence was at war with the Pope, and Leonardo realised that this was an opportunity to make some serious money with his new inventions for better guns and other military equipment. а 6 However, the war ended before anything could be come of his plans and he returned to his painting. be
+But - 514 there was by far more to this great man of ideas than just the Mona by Lisa's pretty face.
+22 00 Leonardo is often thought of primarily as an artist, and with masterpieces such as The Last Supper and the Mona Lisa to his V credit, his place in art history is assured.
+1 Yet his notebooks, having filled with his strange spidery writing, he b show that his main interests lay elsewhere - in engineering and 7- 5 technology.
+The notebooks are full of drawings and designs for all naving - 11 kinds of inventions - from calculating machines to tanks, from 0 nhe parachutes to helicopters.
+2 If his pioneering work on anatomy is also taken into consideration, Mil it is not hard to see why Leonardo is considered to be one of the V 71 greatest geniuses of all time.
+3 Born in 1452 to a Florentine lawyer and a local village girl, Leonardo was given if only a rudimentary education.
+After ten if 115 years in the workshop of the artist Verrocchio, he set up as a 1+ freelance artist.
+4 Some of the work he did still does survives, and reveals a stunning Time. combination of technical skills with very careful observation.
+It does - also reveals an emerging fascination with technology, with aves technical drawings of equipment of all kinds.
+5 Leonardo was particularly fascinated by the technology of a - 1 warfare.
+At this time, Florence was at war with the Pope, and Leonardo realised that this was an opportunity to make some a 17.19 serious money with his new inventions for better guns and other = 3 ALG L military equipment.
+6 However, the war ended before anything could be come of his · · plans and he returned to his painting. be